krzysztofzuraw/blog/blog/2019-10-15-xstate-input/index.md

 });
 ```

-Inside `context` object I put my initial border value.
+Inside the `context` object, I put my initial border value.
 To change it I use my previously defined transitions.

 In Xstate there is a way to trigger actions when state machine transitioning from one state to the other.
-This is a `actions` property on `ENTER` object.
+This is an `actions` property on the `ENTER` object.

-For example: on transitioning from `enabled` to `hover` I [assign](https://xstate.js.org/docs/guides/context.html#assign-action) border to new value.
-In definition of `enabled` state there is also `entry` property - this is a neat way of reseting border to it's initial value when state machine is entering `enabled` state.
+For example: on transitioning from `enabled` to `hover` I [assign](https://xstate.js.org/docs/guides/context.html#assign-action) border to a new value.
+In the definition of `enabled` state, there is also `entry` property - this is a neat way of resetting border to its initial value when the state machine is entering `enabled` state.

 This is how it looks like in [visualizer](https://xstate.js.org/viz/?gist=dec8d4bef401557829457f44ffb929b3):